demisto/content/Packs/Palo_Alto_Networks_WildFire/Integrations/WildFireReports/README.md

 Generates a Palo Alto Networks WildFire PDF report.
-This integration was created and tested with version 10.1 of PAN-OS
+This integration was created and tested with version 10.1 of WildFire

 ## Configure Palo Alto Networks WildFire Reports on Cortex XSOAR